smcclab/smc-course/_deliverables/01-audiovisual-diary.md

   course including digital synthesis, algorithmic composition and musical interface design

+- reflection on the design and performance challenges associated with computer music interfaces (including ensemble performance aspects in the case of the group AVDs)

 - engagement with the weekly provocations and specifically how they shaped your AV diary submissions